hizzyjs/hizzyjs.github.io/docs/guide/config.md

 };
 ```

-Note Hizzy supports using ES modules syntax in the config file even if the project is not using native Node ESM,
+Note that, to use ES modules syntax, either your file should end with .mjs or in the package.json you should
-e.g. `type: "module"` in `package.json`.
-In this case, the config file is auto pre-processed before load.
+set `"type"` to `"module"`.

 You can also explicitly specify a config file to use with the `--config` CLI option (resolved relative to `cwd`):